ccri/geomesa/docs/developer/installation.rst

 Start tutorial </geomesa-quickstart/>`__ to ingest test data and view the data in GeoServer.

-Deploy Geomesa to Kafka and GeoServer
+Deploy GeoMesa to Kafka and GeoServer
 -------------------------------------

 .. raw:: html